Chinese search engine Sogou up 4% following IPO

 Last year it had $56 million in profit, down from $99.5 million in profit the year before.

 Sogou is part of a wave of Chinese companies going public.
-This week, China Literature also did an IPO.Featured Image: Rolf Bruderer/Getty Images
+This week, China Literature also did an IPO.Featured Image: Sogou

 0